St. George Illawarra Dragons: Sydney Roosters

+Encounters with other teams

 Brisbane Broncos

-Prior to the joint-venture, both St George and Illawarra had created strong rivalries with Brisbane in the early 1990s.
-St George and Brisbane Broncos contested the 1992 and 1993 Grand Finals, creating a fierce rivalry (see New South Wales Rugby League season 1993).
+Prior to the joint-venture, both St George and Illawarra had memorable matches with Brisbane in the early 1990s.
+St. George and Brisbane Broncos contested the 1992 and 1993 Grand Finals, creating a competitive rivalry (see New South Wales Rugby League season 1993).
 Also, Illawarra had produced some memorable performances against Brisbane, including the infamous 1989 Panasonic Cup Final (which Brisbane won) and the 1992 Tooheys Challenge Cup Final (won by Illawarra).

-The St George Illawarra Dragons had the longest winning streak against the Brisbane Broncos than any other club (eight, from round 23, 2005 to round 4, 2009 inclusive, including one final in 2006), across five years.
+The St. George Illawarra Dragons had the longest winning streak against the Brisbane Broncos than any other club (eight, from round 23, 2005 to round 4, 2009 inclusive, including one final in 2006), across five years.
 With former Brisbane Broncos coach Wayne Bennett at the helm of St George Illawarra, and Wendell Sailor, a popular face in the NRL and a former Bronco, the rivalry only increased.
 In 2009, the Dragons defeated the Broncos at Suncorp Stadium early, and were then beaten in Wollongong by the Broncos later on in the season.
 One game a piece, the two sides met up in Brisbane in the finals, where they lost to the Broncos 24–10, thus ending the Dragons season and also that of Wendell Sailor's career.
-Ironically, his first and last games for the Dragons were both against the Broncos.
+Ironically, his first and last games for the Dragons were both against the Brisbane side.

-Some memorable matches between the Dragons and the Broncos have included:
+Some memorable matches between the Dragons and Brisbane have included: